-It’s important to consider that ICL is approved by the local health authority, which means it has been determined to be safe and effective.
+It’s important to consider that the Visian ICL is FDA approved which means it has been determined to be a safe and effective procedure.
 As with any procedure, there are risks to consider, if you have any questions or concerns it's always best to speak with a certified Visian ICL doctor.
 Please view the Patient Information Booklet for full information.

 Ready to Discover Visual Freedom With ICL?
 Find a Doctor Today